 The human being is a social being.
 Without physical contact, we would sooner or later wither away physically and emotionally.
 Therefore: Take your loved ones in your arms as often as possible.
 Cuddling releases the bonding hormone oxytocin, which dampens the production of stress hormones and provides a feeling of inner balance.

 I'm sure you've also noticed that when a loved one takes you in their arms when you're feeling stressed or sad, you immediately feel more relaxed.
 Massages are also a good way to relax.
 They can also loosen up tense muscles.

 Most of the time, we remember negative situations longer than positive moments.
 Quite a paradox, isn't it?
 But you can counteract this by shifting your focus to the positive things in your life.
 The best way to do this is to keep a gratitude journal.
 Every evening, write down what you were grateful for this day. grateful you've been.

 These can be big things (health, wealth) or small things (cleaning the house, cooking something delicious).
 Writing them down helps you to clarify all the good things.
 Whenever you feel stressed or even desperate, take your gratitude diary to hand.

 5. change of perspective

-Lack of relaxation is often due to stuck perspectives.
+Lack of relaxation is often based on stuck perspectives.
 You have developed the much-cited tunnel vision and no longer know how to solve a particular problem.
-In this case it can help to change your perspective.
-Imagine you are someone else (e.g. a person you admire for his or her serenity).
+In this case, it can help to take a Change of perspective to do.
+Imagine that you are someone else (e.g., a person you have met for their Serenity admire).
 How would he or she react in such a situation?